Marshall adds seven high school seniors and two junior college players

 Waggoner lettered two years as a catcher at Cleveland State University, and graduated with a sport management degree in 1998.
 He played two years at Crowder College in Neosho, Mo., prior to transferring to Cleveland State.

 Waggoner received his master's degree in Educational Psychology from St. Rose in 2001.
-He and his wife, Rachelle, were married on August 27, 2004 and together they two daughters, Kacee and Madelyn.
+He has two daughters, Kacee and Madelyn